APEC Australia 2007: Planning for APEC Australia 2007

 As the role of APEC host economy rotates between member economies, Australia had been the designated host for 2007 for a number of years.
 In August 2004, the Department of the Prime Minister and Cabinet established the APEC Australia 2007 Taskforce to allocate a host city within Australia and to organise the event.
 On 9 February 2005, Prime Minister John Howard announced that Sydney, New South Wales would host the ultimate Leaders Week event.
 It was also announced that various preliminary meetings would be held in all Australian state and territory capital cities.

 Overall security planning was overseen by the Protective Security Coordination Centre (PSCC) of the National Security and Criminal Justice Group from the Attorney-General's Department, through the establishment of an APEC 2007 Security Branch (ASB).
 The PSCC performed a similar role for the 2006 Commonwealth Games held in Melbourne.

 At state level, the New South Wales Police Force formed an APEC Police Security Command (APSC) to secure the Leaders Week meetings in Sydney in September.
 In 2006, the New South Wales government declared 7 September 2007 a public holiday that encompassed the Sydney metropolitan area, so that people would be kept away from the inner city "to assist with the smooth operation of the APEC event".

 Preliminary meetings

-A significant number of meetings have been held all over Australia from January through until August 2007, involving both government departments and businesses from the various APEC member economies:
+A significant number of meetings were held all over Australia from January through August 2007, involving both government departments and businesses from the various APEC member economies: